ardila/signal_aggregation/README.md

 Generate
 ```

+Generate.m explains the overall structure of what's going on, so read that first.

+Init explains in slightly more detail parameters you can change to get different results.

-Let us know if you have any issus at congratulatinos@gmail.com
+Let us know if you have any issues, or want us to explain something

+congratulatinos@gmail.com